shaanerickson/Workshops/Coding.md

 5. Once the install finishes, close the installer, and you should have the Arduino IDE installed on your computer!

 ## THE BASICS

+The first thing you need to know before getting started are the components most used in electronic circuits, and how they work (at a very high level).
+The following are the components that you will need to know in order to begin building simple circuits (and, subsequently, simple robots).
+Figure 0.1 shows how a component is represented in a circuit schematic, and directly below are pictorial representations.
+Feel free to compare the images to the real life counterparts available.

+1. Power sources - A power source provides the voltage ( Volts) and current (Amperes) necessary to drive a circuit.
+At its core, it is a source of electric potential, and without it a circuit would be useless.
+Power sources can take the form of batteries, power supplies, or microcontrollers (an Arduino has a max pin output of 5V ).
+For simplicity, we will be using a DC power source.
+2. Resistors - Resistors (Ohms), to put it simply, resist.
+They impede the flow of electrons through a circuit, and subsequently results in a voltage drop.
+A voltage drop is a change in the amount of voltage in the circuit, and through it one is able to control how a circuit behaves fairly accurately.
+One thing to know is that current always follows through the path of least resistance, thus if a current has a choice between a 500 Ohm resistor and a 10000 ohm resistor, it will flow through the 500 ohm resistor.
+3. Potentiometers (aka pots) - Potentiometers are essential variable resistors.
+While a resistor can only have a fixed resistance, potentiometers can be tuned to any resistance within its range (we will be using 10 kOhm pots, meaning they can take a value between 0 Ohms and 10000 Ohms).
+4. LEDs - LED stands for Light Emitting Diode.
+In its simplest form, it turns current into light and heat, while at the same time acting like a resistor and producing a voltage drop.
+Because LEDs are diodes, it is important to know that they only work if connected in the proper direction (the longer leg is the positive end, the shorter leg is the negative end).
+LEDs and capacitors are the only components we will be working with that work only in one direction.
+5. Capacitors - Capacitors act like buckets for electricity; they store charge and can thus be used as temporary and small batteries (as well as producing some other useful phenomenon).
+Capacitors, like LEDs, are polarized and will only work if placed in circuit in the correct orientation.

 In this section, we will review the basic building blocks of an Arduino sketch (the  common name of an Arduino program), and work through several examples that will highlight these ideas.
 Our main reference for this section will be the official Arduino reference, which can be found [here](http://arduino.cc/en/Reference/HomePage).
 It is probably a lot to take in at once, but this page will probably answer any questions you might have about the syntax of the arduino language.